CassieMarie0728/my-awesomeness/README.md

 - [captn3m0/potion](https://github.com/captn3m0/potion) - Potion is github-pages compatible editor for jekyll blogs.
 - [commonality/generator-community](https://github.com/commonality/generator-community) - ䷤ Generate README, CODE_OF_CONDUCT, CONTRIBUTING, LICENSE, ISSUE_TEMPLATE, and PULL_REQUEST_TEMPLATE repository docs to encourage consumption and invite contributions.
 - [connertennery/Notion-to-Obsidian-Converter](https://github.com/connertennery/Notion-to-Obsidian-Converter) - Converts exported Notion notes to work with Obsidian.
+- [cporter202/API-mega-list](https://github.com/cporter202/API-mega-list) - This GitHub repo is a powerhouse collection of APIs you can start using immediately to build everything from simple automations to full-scale applications.
+One of the most valuable API lists on GitHub—period. 💪
 - [craihub/clawgpt-app](https://github.com/craihub/clawgpt-app) - ClawGPT Android app - Mobile companion for OpenClaw
 - [crocodilestick/Calibre-Web-Automated](https://github.com/crocodilestick/Calibre-Web-Automated) - Calibre-Web but Automated and with tons of New Features!
 Fully automate and simplify your eBook set up!
 - [dd3v/snippets.ninja](https://github.com/dd3v/snippets.ninja) - Proof of concept.
 Code snippets manager for developers.
 PWA.